 So filmmakers began the move to California to get out from under the thumb of Edison and his patent monopoly.
 It was far enough away that it made enforcing the patents difficult since coast to coast travel wasn’t like it is today.
 The courts in California were also less sympathetic to Edison’s patents.
 Filmmakers had everything they needed in California to feed the appetite of the hungry movie audiences without being harassed to do it.

-Bonus Fact: The Studio Zone, also known as the “Thirty Mile Zone”, or TMZ, is centered at the southeast corner of Beverly Blvd. and La Cienega Blvd. in Los Angeles, California.
+Bonus Fact: The Studio Zone, also known as the “Thirty Mile Zone,” or TMZ, is centered at the southeast corner of Beverly Boulevard and La Cienega Boulevard in Los Angeles, California.
 It extends 30 miles from this point in every direction and is used by union film projects to determine driving distances and per diem rates for crew members.